From now on you can download videos from our website

 Click the button to return to the page you were on and log in with your new password.

-A major component of defence expenditure is payments for Armed Forces financed from within the Ministry of Defence budget.
-Armed Forces include land, maritime and air forces as well as joint formations, such as Administration and Command, Special Operations Forces, Medical Service, Logistic Command, Space Command, Cyber Command.
-They might also include parts of other forces such as Ministry of Interior troops, national police forces, coast guards etc. In such cases, expenditure is included only in proportion to the forces that are trained in military tactics, are equipped as a military force, can operate under direct military authority in deployed operations, and can, realistically, be deployed outside national territory in support of a military force.
+A major component of defence expenditure is payments for armed forces financed from within the Ministry of Defence budget.
+Armed forces include land, maritime and air forces as well as joint formations, such as Administration and Command, Special Operations Forces, Medical Service, Logistic Command, Space Command, Cyber Command.
+They might also include parts of other forces such as Ministry of Interior troops, national police forces, coast guards, etc. In such cases, expenditure is included only in proportion to the forces that are trained in military tactics, are equipped as a military force, can operate under direct military authority in deployed operations, and can, realistically, be deployed outside national territory in support of a military force.
 Expenditure on other forces financed through the budgets of ministries other than the Ministry of Defence is also included in defence expenditure.

-Retirement pensions made directly by the government to retired military and civilian employees of military departments and for active personnel is included in the NATO defence expenditure definition.
+Retirement pensions payments made directly by the government to retired military and civilian employees of military departments and for active personnel is included in the NATO defence expenditure definition.

 Expenditures for stockpiling of war reserves of finished military equipment or supplies for use directly by the armed forces are included.

 If expenditures for operations, missions, engagements, and other activities are appropriated under the defence budget, they are included in the NATO definition.
-Expenditure for peacekeeping and humanitarian operations, paid by the Ministry of Defence or other ministries, the destruction of weapons, equipment and ammunition, and the costs associated with inspection and control of equipment destruction are included in defence expenditure.
+Expenditure for peacekeeping and humanitarian operations, paid by the Ministry of Defence or other ministries, the destruction of weapons, equipment and ammunition, and the costs associated with inspection and control of equipment destruction are included in core defence expenditure.

 Expenditure for the military component of mixed civilian-military activities is included, but only when the military component can be specifically accounted for or estimated.
-For example, these include airfields, meteorological services, aids to navigation, joint procurement services, research and development.
+For example, these include airfields, meteorological services, aids to navigation, joint procurement services, and research and development.

 Research and development (R&D) costs are included in defence expenditure.
 R&D costs also include expenditure for those projects that do not successfully lead to production of equipment.